RichCaloggero/metalsmith-test/gotchas.md

 - realize that plugin order makes a difference
    + often want to collect output files, so be sure markdown appears before collections in plugin chain
+   + did get metalsmith-auto-collections to work, again needs to be first in chain, before markdown and @metalsmith/collections
 - seems to supply full path so most likely need a leading slash
 - need to run in a server environment; using file: URLs falls apart pretty quickly when you start to use hierarchical structure